 This ability replaces speak with animals.

-When he reaches 9th level, a ranger can avoid even magical and unusual attacks with great agility.
+At 9th level, a ranger can avoid even magical and unusual attacks with great agility.
 If he makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, he instead takes no damage.
-Evasion can be used only if the ranger is wearing light armor, medium armor, or no armor.
+Evasion can be used only if the ranger is not wearing heavy armor.
 A helpless ranger does not gain the benefit of evasion.
+At 15th level, the ranger gains improved evasion and takes half damage even if he fails his Reflex saving throw.

 This ability replaces quarry.